rclone/rclone/docs/content/docs.md

 #### Limitations

 The `--order-by` flag does not do a separate pass over the data.
-This means that is may transfer some files out of the order specified if
+This means that it may transfer some files out of the order specified if

 - there are no files in the backlog or the source has not been fully scanned yet
 - there are more than [--max-backlog](#max-backlog-n) files in the backlog